lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 must be released, this will account for some differences in the reaction time to do that and thus enhance the synchronization process.
 ```

+### NTP based synchronization

+When provided with WiFi AP access credentials the firmware would attempt to connect to the Internet and synchronize the internal
+clock automatically during the initial start up without any action from the operator.
+This requires a rp2040_w model though.

 ## GUI

 The disposition of the LCD is just to make the hardware development more amenable, but it should be placed on top of the transceiver in some form of "sandwich" configuration.